 Dr. Kashif Abdul-Rahman (affectionately nicknamed Dr. Kash) said, "As an anesthesiologist, I am alongside patients throughout their entire surgery.
-The new Surgery area will help us improve patient care, safety and comfort."
-In addition to serving on the medical staff, Dr. Kash and wife Jamila made a generous major gift to support the Surgery Center construction.
+The new Surgery Pavilion helps us improve patient care, safety and comfort."
+In addition to serving on the medical staff, Dr. Kash and wife Jamila made a generous major gift to support the Surgery Pavilion construction.

 Children, age 18 and younger, whose families do not have resources for health care find medical care at St.John’s Children’s Clinic at St.Vincent Anderson Regional Hospital.
 As a result of a survey identifying need for children’s care, the Children's Clinic opened in 1973 and provided 350 treatments.
 In 2011, 6,652 medical visits provided for kids underscore the great need for help for youngsters.

 Small Boy Short of Breath, Serious Heart Condition Caught and Corrected

 Some time ago, a St.John's Children's Clinic nurse received a call from a local school teacher.
 A small boy had recently entered her classroom as a new student.
 The teacher had become alarmed by the appearance of the boy.
 His lips and nail beds were blue at times.
 He became short of breath after minimal exertion, and often squatted rather than standing or sitting.